VertoFX raises $2M for its African and EM currency trading platform – TechCrunch

 On the possibility of becoming acquired by a big bank, VertoFX isn’t so interested, according to Oyetayo.

-“We both come from big banks and if we’d wanted to go down that route we’d have developed this more as software as a service platform,” he said.
+“We both come from big banks and if we’d wanted to go down that route we’d have developed this more as a software as a service platform,” he said.

-“We’re playing the long-game here and I don’t think acquisition is the end-game,” he said.
+“We’re playing the long game here, and I don’t think acquisition is the end game,” he said.